Board of Education

 To be eligible to serve on the date of the election, a candidate for school board member must be a citizen of the United States, at least 18 years of age, a registered voter, and a resident of the State of Oklahoma and the school district for at least one year immediately preceding the election.

 Elections are nonpartisan and board candidates do not indicate a political party affiliation.
 Candidates should be aware of financial conflict-of-interest limitations set forth in state law.

-Elementary Schools: Tisdale Fine Arts Academy, Clinton West, Emerson, Eugene Field, Lee, Robertson, Mark Twain
+Elementary Schools: Wayman Tisdale Fine Arts Academy, Clinton West, Council Oak, Emerson Montessori, Eugene Field, Robertson

 High Schools: Webster High School